Ouvrage Billig: History

-Billig was not subjected to significant attack by the Wehrmacht in 1940, although an aerial bomb penetrated the 81 mm mortar turret in Block 6 on 15 June, killing two.
+Billig was not subjected to significant attacks by the Wehrmacht in 1940, although an aerial bomb penetrated the 81 mm mortar turret in Block 6 on 15 June, killing two.
 The area around Billig did not become active until late June 1940, but German infiltration persisted until the June 25 armistice.
 Billig fired 2030 75 mm shots in support of Hackenberg on the 24th.
-After the armistice Billig was used for explosive effects testing by the Germans.
+After the armistice, Billig was used by the Germans for explosive effects testing.
 Blocks 1 and 2 and the magazine of Block 5 were subjected to projectile penetration tests and gas explosions.
 Block 2's turret was blasted into the air, falling back into its opening.

 Billig was assaulted by the U.S. 90th Infantry Division in September 1944 and captured after two days of fighting, using close-assault tactics.
 Following its capture, Billig was used for ordnance testing by the U.S. Army.
-Following the war, the Maginot Line was viewed as a means of slowing an advance by Warsaw Pact forces and most of the north-eastern positions were renovated and rearmed.
+Following the war, the Maginot Line was viewed as a means of slowing an advance by Warsaw Pact forces and most of the northeastern positions were renovated and rearmed.
 Replacement of 75 mm guns with 105 mm guns was proposed for Billig.
 However, the program was abandoned, and after a period of routine maintenance, Billig's status was lowered to inactive reserve, and finally abandoned.

 Billig is abandoned and vandalised, with openings closed off to prevent access.
-The above ground installations remain visible.
+The above-ground installations remain visible.